 • Three-Bedroom Apartments: Approximately $4,420 per month

-These figures indicate an average year-over-year increase of 3.4%, reflecting strong rental market conditions driven by limited inventory and continued urban demand.
-High demand persists in walkable neighborhoods with strong transit access and proximity to employment hubs.
+Across the board, rents have climbed an average of 3.4% year-over-year, which reflects strong rental market conditions driven by limited inventory and persistent urban demand.
+The pressure is especially concentrated in walkable neighborhoods with solid transit access and proximity to employment hubs.

 Rent by Neighborhood